huetterma/argon/docs/FAQ.md

 The bot is completly written in [Go](https://go.dev).

-## Do you use any open source code for the tradingbot?
+## Do you use any open source code for the trading bot?

 List of non standard libaries we are using: